CleverNamesTaken/Mousetrap/TUTORIAL.md

 id
 ```

 This works if your command output comes back relatively soon after you execute it.
 Sometimes it takes longer for the output to return, but you still want it.
 You also don't want to use your mouse to go grab it, because eww.
 In this case, you can execute your command with `H`, and then follow up with `-` once your command output has returned.
 Also notice that you may get some extra junk depending on what your `$PS1` looks like.
-Feel free to modify bufferOps.lua as it pertains to your workflow.
+Feel free to modify `mousetrap/bufferOps.lua` as it pertains to your workflow.

 Try using the `U` to grab the output from the sleep command below.
 Watch it fail, and then call it back with `-`.